Nonparametric tests of treatment effect homogeneity for policy-makers: Theoretical details

-In the Appendix, we convert Theorem \ref{theorem:al} and Corollary \ref{corollary:weak} into formal results on type I error control and power.
-We give a high level summary of the main results here.

-For fixed null hypotheses, in Appendix \ref{appendix:fixed} we establish type I error control for both the quantitative and qualitative tests.
-It is more involved for the latter due to the composite nature of the null hypothesis.
-We establish control in three scenarios: $i)$ the effect exceeds $\delta$ for some subgroups and does not fall below $\delta$ for any subgroup; $ii)$ the effect does not exceed $\delta$ for any subgroup but falls below $\delta$ for some subgroups; and $iii)$ the effect is equal to $\delta$ for all subgroups.
-The proposed tests are also consistent; their asymptotic power equals one when $P_0$ is a fixed probability distribution for which the alternative holds.
-These are typically considered minimal requirements for a hypothesis test.

-The results described above are limited in that they do not provide insight into the behavior of the proposed test in small or moderate sample sizes.
-Therefore we are unable to obtain a theoretical approximation of the power of either the quantitative or qualitative test when the alternative holds, but the signal is weak relative to the sample size.
-Additionally, prior results do not establish type I error control of the test for qualitative heterogeneity in the setting where there is no qualitative heterogeneity, but the CATE curve nearly equals $\delta$.
-In Appendix \ref{appendix:local}, we study the properties of our tests in a \textit{local asymptotic} setting, wherein the data-generating distribution changes with $n$.
-This framework helps us to understand performance in the small-sample-small-signal setting.

-These results indicate that the qualitative tests have non-trivial power when there is a strong beneficial effect in certain subgroups and a weak harmful effect in others (or vice versa).
+In the supplementary material, we convert Theorem \ref{theorem:al} and Corollary \ref{corollary:weak} into formal results on type I error control and power.
+For fixed null and alternative hypotheses, in Appendix \ref{appendix:fixed} we establish type I error control and consistency for both the quantitative and qualitative tests.
+In Appendix \ref{appendix:local}, we also study the properties of our tests in a \textit{local asymptotic} setting, wherein the data-generating distribution changes with $n$.
+The qualitative tests have non-trivial power when there is a strong beneficial effect in certain subgroups and a weak harmful effect in others (or vice versa).
 However, we cannot make guarantees when the beneficial and harmful effects are both weak.

-Indeed, in this case power can be smaller (and sometimes much smaller) than $\alpha$, which is consistent with existing results for tests of a composite null hypothesis \citep{berger1989uniformly}.
-Moreover, we note that $\theta^+_{n,\delta}(f)$ or $\theta^-_{n,\delta}(f)$ can be used individually to test the respective nulls that the CATE is less than or equal to $\delta$ or greater than or equal to $\delta$.
-Both of these tests would have non-trivial power against local alternatives, comparable to the procedures of \citet{hsu2017consistent} and \citet{shi2019sparse}.
+Furthermore, $\theta^+_{n,\delta}(f)$ ($\theta^-_{n,\delta}(f)$) can be used individually to test the null that the CATE is less than or equal (greater than or equal) to $\delta$.
+This could be of practical interest, for example, when practitioners aim to detect if certain subgroups have a practically (clinically) significant effect.
+These tests would have non-trivial power against local alternatives, comparable to the procedures of \citet{hsu2017consistent} and \citet{shi2019sparse}.

-Finally, we note our results are linked to the bounds on regret in \citet{kitagawa2018should} and \citet{athey2021policy}. `Regret' refers to the difference in the value from using a treatment rule over a target population and the value that would be attained from implementing the best policy in the class.
-The finite sample results in \citet{kitagawa2018should} for randomized trials show how the worst-case regret is increasing in the VC dimension of the policy class.
-This reflects the tension in terms of power between choosing $\mathcal{F}$ to be large enough such that the `best-in-class' policy is not too far from the optimal one, but not too large such that convergence of our test statistic suffers.